Recipes

 • Abdominal pain

-The adrenal cocktail is a simple yet effective way to lessen the symptoms of adrenal fatigue.
+This adrenal cocktail recipe is a simple yet effective way to lessen the symptoms of adrenal fatigue.
 If you’re feeling run down, it’s worth a shot!
 Helping bring a few important hormones and mineral levels back into balance, this magical concoction benefits overall health.

 Print